Medical education: Entry-level education

-Medical education has been criticized for limited medical education innovation and in some cases for taking too long, which increases the cost of schooling.
-There has been a proliferation of programmes that combine medical training with research (M.D./Ph.D.) or management programmes (M.D./ MBA), although this has been criticised because extended interruption to clinical study has been shown to have a detrimental effect on ultimate clinical knowledge.
+Medical education has been criticized for limited innovation and for the length of schooling, which increases cost burden on students.
+There has been a proliferation of programs that combine medical training with research (M.D./Ph.D.) or management programs (M.D./MBA), although this has been criticized because extended interruption to clinical study has been shown to have a detrimental effect on ultimate clinical knowledge.